-The method of creating a virtual device as shown in the example embodiment of FIG. 3 can also be initialized by a request in the form of a data structure that is sent to the application program interface (API).
+The method of creating a virtual device as shown in the that of a physical device attached to the local peripheral bus.
+40 example embodiment of FIG. 3 can also be initialized by a request in the form of a data structure that is sent to the application program interface (API).
 The request to generate an additional node can be sent by an upper level driver that is already loaded for an IEEE 1394 device.
 The request could also be sent by an application upon user request.
 Using a request to the 1394 bus driver software can pass a data structure that causes the bus driver itself to add a virtual device and to fill in the data structure required for the device.
 By setting an instance ID for the device the instance of the device can be identified.

 For enumeration of the emulation driver a string may be passed to the driver that is used to generate the PnP ID's.
-To allow a virtual device on an IEEE 1394 bus to remain present despite a subsequent hardware or software reboot it may be necessary to pass a flag to the driver that keeps the device's state persistent.
+To allow a virtual device on an IEEE 1394 bus to remain present despite a subsequent hardware or software reboot it 55 may be necessary to pass a flag to the driver that keeps the device's state persistent.
 This will provide the virtual device object to be reported as existent after a reboot.
 The electronic devices operating system believes the emulated device is present.
 In other words, the electronic devices operating system can then "see" the emulated device.